Last updated: February 14, 2023.

 How many watts does a TV use?

-As mentioned, on average, a TV uses 58.6 watts when on, and 1.3 watts on standby, with the most common TV wattage consumption being 117 watts while in On mode and 0.5 watts when in standby mode.
+As mentioned, on average, a TV uses 58.6 watts when on, and 1.3 watts on standby, with the most common TV wattage being 117 watts while in On mode and 0.5 watts consumed in standby mode.

 The TV that uses the lowest amount of watts is the Sceptre – E18, at just 10 watts while on and 0.5 watts on standby.